Multilingual

 Data API

-When working with multilingual websites, the same path context may refer to a different graph based on the client language, so that another parameter is required to tell the Data API how to select the correct source graph for structured data.
+When working with multilingual websites, the same path context may refer to a different graph based on the client language.
+The Data API uses the __wl_lang query parameter to select the correct source graph for structured data.

 For example, the internal routing may have the following configuration, URL example.org is served by:

-1. graph https://data.example.org/en, which is also the default, when language is English
+https://data.example.org/en, which is also the default, when language is English - graph

 So that when requesting https://api.wordlift.io/data/https/example.org/page.html?__wl_lang=en, the Data API will route the request to the https://data.example.org/en graph, whereas requesting https://api.wordlift.io/data/https/example.org/page.html?__wl_lang=it will route the request to the https://data.example.org/it graph.